bparanj/crystal/electronics/design/photovoltaic-action.md

 - Advanced characterization: electroluminescence, photoluminescence spectroscopy

 5.  colleague:

-In a peer-to-peer discussion, we'd focus on cutting-edge research and challenges in photovoltaics:

 - Novel materials: discussing recent advancements in perovskite-silicon tandems, their stability issues, and scalability challenges.
 - Advanced light management: exploring photonic crystals, plasmonic structures, and upconversion materials for spectrum modification.